Fifth generation of video game consoles: Aftermath of the fifth generation

 By 1997, 40% to 60% of American homes played on video game consoles.
 30% to 40% of these homes owned a console, while an additional 10% to 20% rented or shared a console.

 Changes in the industry

-After the dust settled in the fifth generation console wars, several companies saw their outlooks change drastically.
+After the fifth generation console wars came to a stop, several companies saw their outlooks change drastically.

 Atari

 Atari Corporation, which was not able to recover its losses, ended up merging into JTS Corporation in 1996.
 This caused the Atari name to virtually disappear from the gaming market until 1998, when Hasbro Interactive purchased the Atari assets from JTS for $5 million.

 On May 14, 1999, Hasbro Interactive announced that all rights to the Atari Jaguar were released into the public domain, thus declaring the platform open; this allowed anyone to freely create and publish games for the Jaguar without endorsement or licensing from Hasbro Interactive.
 Since then, homebrew developers began to release uncompleted Jaguar games as well as several brand new titles to satisfy the system's cult following.